phaethonp/we-ai/readme.md

 # APIs for Property Development
-In essence, WE-AI is the Siri for multiplayer communication on a Property Development platform.
+WE-AI is Siri for multiplayer communication on a Property Development platform.
 WE-AI is a virtual assistant that uses project data to interpret and respond to user requests.
 It's specifically designed to facilitate communication among users in the property development industry.
 Think of it as Siri, but with a focus on distributing relevant information to architects, contractors, and investors at the right time, ensuring effective communication and coordination.<br>

 <p align="center">